-Dad brought buckets for the brass, barrels for the steel, and the red-gold.
-These replaced our kitchen table, and the forged scissors replaced knives for snipping the brass from the chard wires.
 Dad hung one of those green Korean war wool army blankets to keep the dust from overtaking the rest of our modest home.
 Our kitchen had morphed into our workshop.
 Cold weather wasn't about to stop Geddie's Salvage.
-This business was more than a way to make money.
+Dad's name was Cornell Junior Geddie, and this business was more than a way to make money.
 His starched uniforms would be delivered on Wednesdays.
 The dark blue pants were matched with a solid, lighter blue shirt.
 On each was a label that read "Geddie."
 That's what people called him - Geddie or Mr. Geddie.
 It was a way to be his own man.
 He had no boss.
 Sometimes, he hired people we didn't need rather than give them a handout - he wanted them to keep their dignity.
+He worked harder for Geddie's Salvage than he would have on someone's job.
 He and my mother had started the business together.

 Unfortunately, they didn't stay together.
 Last year, she moved away, taking me to Brooklyn with her.
 This year, I was with Dad, and tonight, like many nights, it was just me and him pounding, screwing, chiseling, and snipping in search of the red gold.
 It was the most profitable of the metals we recycled.
 We worked with - steel, tin, aluminum, die-cast, and copper.
 Copper was red-gold.

 While chiseling the copper from the armatures required the most skill, my favorites were the generator and starter cylinders.
-After removing the armature, bam bam - bam bam bam, I pounded, hitting the two screws on opposite sides of the steel cylinders.
+Back in the day, automobile engines used generators instead of alternators.
+After removing the armature, bam bam - bam bam bam, I pounded.
+My target was two screws on opposite sides of the steel cylinders.
 Dad could loosen them with one hit.
 BAM!
 My smaller hammer and arms required many more tries.